Invasive breast cancer (no special type or NST) is the most common type of breast cancer.

 Diagnosing invasive breast cancer

-In many women the cancer is found during breast screening.
+In many people the cancer is found during breast screening.

-If you have symptoms and see your GP they refer you to a specialist breast clinic.
+It’s important that you see your GP if you have any symptoms.
+They may refer you to a specialist breast clinic.
 At the breast clinic the doctor or specialist nurse takes your medical history and examines your breasts.
 They also feel for any swollen (enlarged) lymph nodes under your arms and at the base of your neck.